MicrosoftDocs/sql-docs/docs/connect/oledb/ole-db-rowsets/creating-a-rowset-with-iopenrowset.md

 ---
 title: "Create rowset with IOpenRowset (OLE DB driver) | Microsoft Docs"
-description: "Creating a rowset with IOpenRowset interface of OLE DB Driver for SQL Server" ms.custom: "" ms.date: "06/14/2018" ms.prod: sql
+description: Learn how OLE DB Driver for SQL Server supports the IOpenRowset::OpenRowset method to return a rowset and restrictions on its use. ms.custom: "" ms.date: "06/14/2018" ms.prod: sql